octobercms/docs/setup-installation.md

 1. GD PHP Extension
 1. SimpleXML PHP Extension

+Support is provided for these databases with minimum requirements:

+1. MySQL 5.7 or MariaDB 10.2
+1. PostgreSQL 9.6
+1. SQLite 3.8.8

 Some OS distributions may require you manually install some of the necessary PHP extensions.

 When using Ubuntu, the following command can be run to install all required extensions: